 What treatment is available?

 Making the correct diagnosis is the most important step.
 Light flashes may be caused by other problems such as retinal detachment.
 Therefore the eye doctor is often called on to make this important distinction.
 If migraine symptoms occur infrequently, no treatment is needed.
-Establishing regular sleep, meal, and exercise programs may help.
+Establishing regular sleep, a healthful diet, and regular exercise programs may help.
 Riboflavin and magnesium supplements may be of benefit as well.
 Prescription medication is available if headaches are severe or frequent.
 They are usually prescribed by a neurologist.

 If there is any significant change in symptoms or if permanent loss of function occurs, please contact your doctor without delay.
 In rare instances, a brain aneurysm or tumor may cause unusual light flashes and headache.
 Your doctor will decide whether further examination or testing is required.